 The 10 habituated gorilla groups in Rwanda are:-

 Umubano means “living together”.
 The Umubano group was once part of the Amahoro family until Charles the leader separated from Ubumbwe the Amahoro dominant silverback.
 As he grew older he started undermining the calm Amahoro group leader.
 After a constant confrontation with Ubumbwe, Charles decided to make off with some females from the Amahoro family to start his own.
 The gorilla family contains 11 individuals with 6 youngsters and lives in the area near the Amahoro family.
-This gorilla group is visited by many tourists because of the less effort required to reach them as well as the unique personality of the group.
+Many tourists visit this gorilla group due to the relatively low effort required to reach them, as well as the distinctive personality of the group.
+Gorilla families in Rwanda

-This is a relatively new group that was created when some individuals from Group 13 and the Sabyinyo family came together to form their own group.
-They are found on the slopes of Mount Sabyinyo led by a dominant and very protective silverback.
-The Hirwa name means “lucky one” because the group was lucky to have more individuals join them voluntarily.
-This unusual group formation was witnessed in 2006 and now has 16 members including twins.
-Locating this group can be difficult on certain days.
+This relatively new group was formed when individuals from Group 13 and the Sabyinyo family merged to create their own unit.
+They reside on the slopes of Mount Sabyinyo, under the leadership of a dominant and highly protective silverback.
+Named “Hirwa,” which means “lucky one,” the group was fortunate to have additional members join voluntarily.
+This unique group formation was observed in 2006, and it now comprises 16 members, including twins.
+On certain days, finding this group can be challenging.

 Bwenge means “wisdom”.
 Some of the gorilla group members featured in the drama “Gorillas in the Mist”.
 The group was formed in 2007 by Bwenge the dominant silverback after leaving his group of birth and being joined by female members from other families.
 The family contains 11 individuals but reaching them is difficult as they live up a steep and sometimes muddy hill on the slopes of Karisoke Volcano.